 TIPSTER addressed five types of detection - English routing/filtering, ad hoc English retrieval, high-precision retrieval, Chinese retrieval, and Spanish retrieval.
 To evaluate ad hoc retrieval, NIST provided a large set of documents and a set of carefully crafted queries.
-For each query, systems automatically scored all of the documents for relevance and submitted the results to NIST; analysts reviewed the highest ranked documents and made binary judgments about the relevance of each; NIST used those judgments to produce precision-recall graphs and to calculate mean average precision (MAP) metrics.
+For each query, systems automatically scored all of the documents for relevance and submitted the results to NIST; analysts reviewed the highest ranked documents and made binary judgments about the relevance of each; and NIST then used those judgments to produce precision-recall graphs and to calculate mean average precision metrics.

-To exchange information about technical approaches and evaluation results more broadly, NIST founded the annual TREC (Text Retrieval Evaluation Conference) series.
-Now in its 28th year, TREC has explored more than a hundred fundamental capabilities and leading-edge applications.
-Capabilities span detection, extraction, and summarization, and are integrated with speech recognition, machine translation, and the analysis of images and videos.
+To exchange information about technical approaches and evaluation results more broadly, NIST founded the annual Text Retrieval Evaluation Conference series.
+Now in its 28th year, the Text Retrieval Evaluation Conference has explored more than a hundred fundamental capabilities and leading-edge applications.
+Capabilities span detection, extraction, and summarization, and are integrated with SR, MT, and the analysis of images and videos.
 Research inspired by these tasks and discussions has played a key role in nearly every aspect of modern research in AI.

 TIPSTER's extraction research focused on techniques for filling databases with structured information extracted from text.
-Systems had to analyze documents to tag textual mentions of named entities (e.g., people, places, organizations, dates, times, etc.); find information about the entities, relations, and events; and enter that information in multi-slot templates.
-TIPSTER continued the Message Understanding Conferences, broadening the range of subject areas to include news stories about terrorist incidents (MUC-3 and MUC-4), corporate joint ventures and microelectronic production (MUC-5), labor disputes and corporate management changes (MUC-6), and rocket launches and airplane crashes (MUC-7).
+Systems had to analyze documents to tag textual mentions of named entities (for example, people, places, organizations, dates, times, etc.); find information about the entities, relations, and events; and enter that information in multislot templates.
+TIPSTER continued the MUCs, broadening the range of subject areas to include news stories about terrorist incidents (MUC-3 and MUC-4), corporate joint ventures and microelectronic production (MUC-5), labor disputes and corporate management changes (MUC-6), and rocket launches and airplane crashes (MUC-7).

 TIPSTER's summarization work sought to reduce the amount of text a person would have to read to understand a document.
-NIST started the SUMMAC (Summarization Analysis Conference) series to discuss technical approaches and evaluation results.
+NIST started the Summarization Analysis Conference series to discuss technical approaches and evaluation results.

-TIPSTER transferred its most promising technologies to various government agencies and received a Hammer Award from Vice President Gore for significant contributions towards reinventing government.
+TIPSTER transferred its most promising technologies to various government agencies and received a Hammer Award from Vice President Gore for significant contributions toward reinventing government.